 Books & Supplies

-Tool kits are available at the NWCC Tool Crib.
+Tool Kits are available for purchase through the NWCC Tool Crib.
 Kits are limited and reserved for students enrolled in specific Trades programs only.
-Please pay for your tool kit at the Registration Office.
+Tool kits do not include the required PPE and Supplies on the TOOLS/SUPPLIES LIST.
+Prices are subject to change without notice.
+Please pay for tool kits at the Registration Office.